- A.B. (French), College of Arts and Sciences, Cornell University

 Watts v.
 Watts.
 Defended daughters of philosopher/writer Alan Watts in arbitration against claims by disinherited siblings involving rights to Watts's literary works, resulting in award of attorneys' fees and costs.

 Doobie Brothers v.
 Curcio.
-Represented the renowned classic rock band THE DOOBIE BROTHERS in suit against promoter and three former members to prevent them from touring and promoting themselves as the "Original" Doobie Brothers; obtained a Preliminary Injunction, an order holding Defendants in contempt of the injunction, and a judgment in excess of $1 million, upheld on appeal.
+Represented the renowned classic rock band THE DOOBIE BROTHERS in suit against promoter and three former members to prevent them from touring and promoting themselves as the "Original" Doobie Brothers; obtained a Preliminary Injunction, an order holding Defendants in contempt of the injunction, and a judgment in excess of $1 million, upheld on appeal by the 11th Circuit.

 Dead Kennedys v.
 Jello Biafra.
 Represented the legendary punk rock band DEAD KENNEDYS, achieving "complete victory" in case against band's former front man, Jello Biafra.